scacela/oci-full-stack/README.md

 Deploy and manage a stack with web, app and database tiers in OCI.
 Optional autoscaling configuration, and load balancing for each tier, and optional shared file storage.

 ### What does the stack provision?
-1. Instance pools for web (public ip), app (private ip), db (private ip) tiers, each in its own subnet of corresponding accessibility
+1. An optional Compute layer, which provisions Instance Pools that generate Compute Instances that comprise the compute tiers.
+Each compute tier is provisioned within its own corresponding subnet.
+The compute tiers are:
 	a.
-Each instance pool can generate instances using an instance configuration.
-		i.
-The web and app tier instance pools are optionally bound to load balancers (web load balancer is public, app load balancer is private), each in its own subnet of corresponding accessibility
+The <b>Web</b> tier.
+This tier <b>uses</b> public IP addresses.
 	b.
+The <b>App</b> tier.
+This tier <b>uses</b> public IP addresses.
+	c.
+The <b>Database</b> tier.
+This compute tier <b>prohibits</b> Public IP addresses.
+2. An optional Load Balancer layer, which provisions resources that comprise the load balancer tiers.
+Each load balancer tier is provisioned within its own corresponding subnet.
+The load balancer tiers are:
+	a.
+The <b>Load Balancer for Web</b> tier.
+This tier <b>uses<b> public IP addresses.
+	b.
+The <b>Load Balancer for App</b> tier.
+This tier <b>prohibits</b> public IP addresses.
+Each load balancer tier load balances a corresponding compute tier by associating with its respective instance pool.
+3. A Network layer, which provisions a subnet for each compute tier and for each load balancer tier within a single VCN.
+The subnets are provisioned with security lists and route tables, and the VCN is provisioned with an internet gateway and optional NAT Gateway and optional Service Gateway.
+Security list rules and gateway access via route rules are assigned to each subnet based on whether the subnet allows or prohibits public IP addresses.
+4. An optional Autoscaling Configuration layer, which provisions an Autoscaling Configuration for each compute tier that associates with its respective instance pool.
+The threshold-based metric that triggers the autoscaling action is CPU Utilization.
+5. An optional File Storage layer.
+This layer provisions File Storage Service resources within a designated subnet that is also provisioned as part of this layer.
+The subnet <b>prohibits</b> public IP addresses.
-Instances that are generated as part of the instance pool optionally connect to file storage service, with file storage service resources in its own private subnet
+	b.
+Instances that are generated as part of the instance pool optionally connect to file storage service, with File Storage Service resources in its own private subnet.
-2. An optional autoscaling configuration that is bound to each instance pool, with CPU Utilization threshold being the autoscaling metric
-3. An optional bastion node in its own public subnet, for accessibility
-4. Optional NAT Gateway and Service Gateway accessibility for private subnets
+6. An optional Bastion layer, for accessibility into the stack.
+This layer provisions a Compute Instance with a public IP address to serve as a bastion node, within a designated subnet that is also provisioned as part of this layer.
+The bastion node has a public IP address.
-5. A new SSH key pair for accessing all compute instances in the stack
+7. A new SSH key pair for accessing all Compute Instances in the stack.

 ### Prerequisites
 - Access to an OCI Tenancy (account)